hep-gc/production-helpers/anomaly_detection/README.md

 ### Compatible models

-Currently the `IForest` detector from the [pyod](https://pyod.readthedocs.io/en/latest/) module and `AELstmTF2` from [adcern](https://gitlab.cern.ch/cloud-infrastructure/data-analytics/-/tree/master/adcern) arei explicitly supported.
+Currently the `IForest` detector from the [pyod](https://pyod.readthedocs.io/en/latest/) module and `AELstmTF2` from [adcern](https://gitlab.cern.ch/cloud-infrastructure/data-analytics/-/tree/master/adcern) are explicitly supported.
 However, any model based on the `BaseDetector` class from PyOD can be made to work.

 ### Specifying custom training intervals